x10combo/flight-prices-api/README.md

 <p> </p>
 <p> </p>
-<h1><b>///Updated note: These features are now all functional.
-A note appears in historic branches saying the opposite.
-You should ignore it since those branches are only for showcasing. </b></h1>

 <h3 id="masking">Masking</h3>
 <p><b>However,</b> you need to keep in mind that the above result is only possible once you have a stable connection to Charles and have successfully set up your SSL proxying settings.
 This is how you're supposed to do that: </p>